Help adopt the proposed Wexford covenant amendments.

 How it works

-Three steps to participate
+Three steps to lend your support

 - Step 1